-nder the esteemed leadership of Sharon Covington, MSW, LCSW-C, an internationally known licensed clinical social worker, author, and “Top Therapist” as recognized by the Washingtonian, with more than 40 years of experience counseling individuals and families experiencing a fertility crisis, our mental health professional team is at the forefront of the field.
+Under the esteemed leadership of Sharon Covington, MSW, LCSW-C, an internationally known licensed clinical social worker, author, and “Top Therapist” as recognized by the Washingtonian, with more than 40 years of experience counseling individuals and families experiencing a fertility crisis, our mental health professional team is at the forefront of the field.
 Each therapist has extensive training and knowledge about all aspects of infertility counseling with individual, couple, and group therapies available for Shady Grove Fertility patients and non-patients alike.

-Director of Psychological Support Services, Mrs. Covington is a licensed clinical social worker in Maryland and a Board Certified Diplomate in Clinical Social Work with over 40 years of experience as a psychotherapist.
-An internationally recognized leader on the psychological aspects of reproductive health, Mrs. Covington is an Assistant Clinical Professor at Georgetown University School of Medicine, Department of Obstetrics and Gynecology, and Associate Investigator in the Intramural Research Program on Reproductive and Adult Endocrinology at the National Institutes of Health.
-She recently edited and authored Fertility Counseling: Clinical guide and Case Studies, and is the co-author and editor of the classic text Infertility Counseling: A Comprehensive handbook of Clinicians.
+Director of Psychological Support Services, Mrs. Covington is a Licensed Clinical Social Worker and a Board Certified Diplomate in Clinical Social Work with over 45 years of experience as a psychotherapist.
+An internationally recognized leader on the psychological aspects of reproductive health, Mrs. Covington is an Assistant Clinical Professor at Georgetown University School of Medicine, Department of Obstetrics and Gynecology, and has been an Associate Investigator in the Intramural Research Program on Reproductive and Adult Endocrinology at the National Institutes of Health.
+She is the editor of the acclaimed text, Fertility Counseling: Clinical Guide and Case Studies, and is the co-author and editor of the highly regarded classic text, Infertility Counseling: A Comprehensive handbook of Clinicians.

 Mrs. Toll has an extensive background working with individuals, families, and groups.
 She has an expertise in counseling patients undergoing infertility, with a special interest in donor issues.
-She recently co-authored, with Patricia Sachs, LCSW-C, the chapter ‘Counseling Recipients of Anonymous Donor Gametes’ in Fertility Counseling: Clinical Guide and Case Studies, edited by Sharon Covington, and has also published research on the demographics of anonymous egg donors.
+She recently co-authored, with Patricia Sachs, LCSW-C, the chapter ‘Counseling Recipients of Anonymous Donor Gametes’ in Fertility Counseling: Clinical Guide and Case Studies, edited by Sharon Covington, and has also published research on the demographics of unidentified egg donors.
 Mrs. Toll sees patients in the Rockville and Columbia offices.

 Mrs. Eule has extensive experience as a licensed and board certified Clinical Social Worker in Maryland and Washington D.C.
 She’s worked with individuals, couples, families, and groups in many settings including HMOs, agencies and private practice.
 She has a special interest in assessment, issues related to grief and loss, infertility counseling, postpartum depression, and adoption.
 Mrs. Eule sees patients in the Rockville and Frederick offices, as well as her office in Bethesda.